 As I stared at the portrait, the old woman’s lips seemed to move.
 A hollow voice in my head whispered the opening to Giacomo Leopardi’s Chorus of the Dead: “Sola nel mondo eterna, a cui si volve/ Ogni creata cosa . . .”
 O Death, alone immortal on earth, unto whom every created thing must come, our disembodied natures now come.
 The rest of the novel followed from there.

-But there is a more sinister back story to your relationship with the Marchesa.
-Fill us in on what happened when your ignored her?
+But there is a more sinister backstory to your relationship with the Marchesa.
+Fill us in on what happened when you ignored her?

 The Marchesa originally was a supporting character and an alternate narrator in a multigenerational novel called After the Fair is Over.
 She played Juno to the Aeneas of that book’s protagonist: her immigrant great-grandson, Attilio Tumeo, A powerful literary agent advised me to cut her story to make the manuscript more marketable.
 My wife, a student of Jungian psychology, warned against this.
 The Marchesa, she reminded me, represented the chthonic female energy of pagan Sicily.
 Did I really want to mess with that?
 I told her not to be so superstitious.
 I was the Sicilian, not she.
 Unless I played ball, I would never get a book contract.